| | Opus 25:

 Wittiest" package but she recently jumped ship and is now being

 syndicated solo by the Los Angeles Times Syndicate.
-She has a sharp
+She has

 and off-beat point of view, often seeing naked emperors where other

 editorial cartoonists see only politicians in funny hats.
-She also
+She

 produces cartoons for the online Oxygen site, an offshoot of